OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

  - you may want to consider purchasing a cheap Arduino board from a local electronics shop or online electronics retailer (e.g., Amazon sells an Arduino Uno board for US$27 at the time of writing), and setting up the Arduino IDE on your computer and making sure you can upload compiled code to the Arduino board

  - TAKE A MODULAR APPROACH TO STUBBORN ISSUES.
 For example, make sure the wires coming from the battery compartment have a voltage on them (with a simple voltage tester or multimeter) and then just install the motor controller board with only the power wires and the voltage meter wires.
 Does the board light come on?
 Is there now a voltage displayed?
 If so, then hook up the four motors.
 Is there still a voltage displayed?
-Then perhaps hook up to the Arduino board without the Wifi shield (pay attention to where you are inserting wires if you do this).
+Then perhaps hook up to the Arduino board without the Wi-Fi shield (pay attention to where you are inserting wires if you do this).
 Lights come on?
 Then plug your PC into the Arduino board -- is it detected?
 And so on.
    (It is unfortunate that the motor controller board does not have a fuller modular built-in self-test feature which could be used to make sure that part of the system is working before we need to consider the functioning of the Arduino board.)